ibrahimshittu/ibrahim-shittu-portfolio/content/blog/deploying-fastapi-azure-container-apps.md

 ## Project Setup

-Let's start by creating our project structure and minimal FastAPI application.
+Let's start by creating our project structure and FastAPI application.

 ### Create Project Structure